 - Larry Chalfan (Zero Waste Alliance)

-- Dorothy Atwood (Zero Waste Alliance)
+- Dorothy Atwood, ISSP-CSP (Zero Waste Alliance)

 While ISSP is now its own 501C3, we will be forever grateful to the International Sustainable Development Foundation and the Zero Waste Alliance for their initial support during our start up years.
 ISDF and ZWA provided the organizational shell within which we gestated along with administrative, technical and moral support.